isc-projects/stork/doc/install.rst

     static_configs:
       - targets: ['agent-bind9.example.org:9119', 'another-bind9.example.org:9119', ... ]

-By default, the ``Stork Agent`` exports Kea data on TCP port 9547 and BIND 9 data on TCP port 9119.
+By default, the Stork agent exports Kea data on TCP port 9547 and BIND 9 data on TCP port 9119.
 This can be configured using command-line parameters, or the Prometheus export can be disabled altogether.
-For details, see the ``Stork Agent`` manual page at :ref:`man-stork-agent`.
+For details, see the Stork agent manual page at :ref:`man-stork-agent`.

-The ``Stork Server`` can also be optionally integrated, but Prometheus support for it is disabled by default.
+The Stork server can also be optionally integrated, but Prometheus support for it is disabled by default.
 To enable it, run the server with the ``-m`` or ``--metrics`` flag or set the ``STORK_SERVER_ENABLE_METRICS`` environment variable.
 Next, update the ``prometheus.yml`` file: